-A few years ago, at Dimebash 2016, Phil Anselmo, for reasons that are truly hard to comprehend, decided to yell “white power!”
+A few years ago, at Dimebash 2016, Phil Anselmo yelled “white power!”
 The backlash was immediate and, to an extent, over the top.
-As we reported back then, Anselmo’s stupidity was used as a symbol of some kind of powerful, prevalent and somehow undercover “racism in metal,” with the likes of Machine Head’s Rob Flynn using the event as a fantastic opportunity to engage into some good old fashioned virtue-signaling.
+As we reported back then, Anselmo’s stupidity was used as a symbol of some kind of powerful, prevalent and somehow undercover “racism in metal,” with the likes of Machine Head’s Rob Flynn using the event as a fantastic opportunity to engage in performative activism.
 Standing up for the brave and controversial position of “racism is bad, mmmkay?”, every single major metal publication published some kind of denunciation of Anselmo, lamenting what they saw as a dangerous and enormous Nazi (or at least very racist) presence in heavy metal.

-Not having had the opportunity to talk at length with Phil in person, I can make no judgments on whether he is really a Nazi or a racist.
+I can make no judgments on whether Phil is a racist or not.
 In fact, I agree with him regarding how some people exaggerated the seriousness of the situation and painted him as some sort of extremist, suggesting that this alcoholic high-school graduate was some sort of ideological far-right leader in the metal community.
 Following that same ridiculous line of thinking, his band’s shows in New Zealand were cancelled in the aftermath of the Christchurch massacre, as the promoters and venues were wary of the kind of message that such shows would convey to the local communities.
-Although plenty of people applauded the cancellation, it does seem to have been a completely exaggerated and disproportional reaction to what, at worse, were edgy words blabbered by a drunk.
+Although many applauded the cancellation, in reality they seem to have been a completely exaggerated and disproportional reaction to what seemed to have been nothing more than edgy words blabbered by a drunk.
 After all, no one can claim that Phil‘s outbursts or idiotic “jokes” have ever instigated violence, or that they could reasonably be assumed to have violent goals.